Prepare your publication package

 What will you achieve?

-• You will be able to explain the components of a publication package.
+• After this course, you will be able to explain the components of a publication package.

-• You will be able to apply best practices to document, organise, share, and archive your research data.
+• After this course, you will be able to apply best practices in documenting, organising, sharing, and archiving your research data.

-• You will be able to produce a publication package for your own research project by yourself.
+• After this course, you will be able to produce a publication package for your own research project.

-• You will be able to determine which parts of the package need to be published and which parts need to be archived internally.
+• After this course, you will be able to determine which parts of the package need to be published and which parts need to be archived internally.

-• You will be able to find available information and support for completing a publication package.
+• After this course, you will be able to find available information and support for completing a publication package.

 • Portrait Mark Mulder

-Mark is a Junior Research Data Steward at the Erasmus School of Social and Behavioural Sciences (ESSB), where he provides support for researchers on research data management and open science practices.
-He is also Data Manager for the Growing Up Together in Society (GUTS) research program, where he coordinates data storage and data sharing between nine institutions.
+Mark Mulder is a Research Data Steward at the Erasmus School of Social and Behavioural Sciences (ESSB).
+He advises and supports researchers on how to organise their research data effectively in accordance with international standards.
+He also advises large consortia such as the Growing Up Together in Society (GUTS) research program on coordinating data storage and data sharing between nine institutions.
 He has a background in psychology and obtained his Master in Economic and Consumer Psychology at Leiden University in 2019.

 Contact